SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketLoggingConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketLoggingConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketLoggingConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.LoggingConfiguration resource property to the template
+Adds an AWS::S3::Bucket.LoggingConfiguration resource property to the template.
+Describes where logs are stored and the prefix that Amazon S3 assigns to all log object keys for a bucket.
+For more information, see PUT Bucket logging: https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlogging.html in the *Amazon Simple Storage Service API Reference*.

 ## SYNTAX